tlemmin/glycosylator/README.md

 ![alt text](./icons/glycosylator_logo.png)
-# Glycosylator: a Python framework for the rapid modeling of glycans
+# A Python framework for the rapid modeling of glycans
 Glycosylator is a Python framework for the identification, modeling and modification of glycans in protein structure.
 It can be used directly in a Python script through its API or through its Graphical User Interface (GUI).
 The GUI provides a